FLOSSforScience/FLOSSforScience.github.io/_posts/2018-03-25-season-1-episode-6.markdown

 Listen to this episode here or add our [rss feed](https://flossforscience.github.io/feed.xml) to your favourite podcast application.

 You can download this episode as [MP3](http://media.blubrry.com/flossforscience/archive.org/download/Flossforscience-Ep003JabrefAtJabcon/FlossforscienceEp003.mp3) or [OGG](http://media.blubrry.com/flossforscience/archive.org/download/Flossforscience-Ep003JabrefAtJabcon/FlossforscienceEp003.ogg).
+In addition, you can listen to the unedited recoring of this interview [here](http://media.blubrry.com/flossforscience/archive.org/download/FlossforscienceEp006-GentooLinuxForNeurosciences/Flossforscience_ep006_raw_unedited_not_for_distribution.mp3).